AXKuhta/micro_init/README.md

 ```

 You will likely want to have `dhclient` and `ip`, but the Ubuntu Base lacks them.
 [Here](https://github.com/AXKuhta/micro_init/releases/download/v0.1/ubuntu_21.04_net_packages.tar) is a bunch of .deb files that you can add into the image and install with `apt install ./*.deb`.

+---

+Thanks to https://github.com/pranith/nolibc; it helped me figure out how to print stuff in nolibc.